jemishp/google-drive-concourse-resource/README.md

 ### ``check``: Extract versions from the

-Currently we are returning the latest file based on modified .
+Currently we are returning the latest file's name based on modified Time of that file.

 ### ``in``: Download a file from google drive

+  * ``file_name``: The name of the latest version of the file that we need to fetch.

 #### Parameters